 Harrisburg man indicted on drug trafficking and firearms charges

-DAUPHIN COUNTY, Pa.– A Harrisburg man has been indicted by a federal grand jury of drug trafficking and firearms charges, according to the United States Attorney’s Office for the Middle District of Pennsylvania.
+HARRISBURG — A Harrisburg man was indicted by a federal grand jury Wednesday on drug trafficking and firearms charges, according to the United States Attorney’s Office for the Middle District of Pennsylvania.